Nonsecondary origin of cosmic ray positrons: Introduction

-Intriguingly, however, the positron to antiproton ratio is consistent with proton-proton branching ratios \citep[e.g.][]{lipari17,lipari19b,blum+18}, as one would expect if positrons are secondaries.
-Furthermore, a number of mitigating factors might make it possible to explain the observed positron flux in terms of secondary production.
-First, a portion of the observed rise in the positron fraction likely arises from the fact that $\qp < \qe$; electrons experience synchrotron losses in the amplified magnetic fields of SNRs such that $0.1 < \qe - \qp < 0.4$ \citep{diesing+19}.
-Second, secondary positrons are likely injected with a harder spectrum than their parent protons due to the fact that a) the proton-proton cross section rises with energy \citep[]{korsmeier+18}, b) positrons are produced with roughly 10\% the energy of their parent protons, meaning that their spectrum reflects the proton spectrum at 10$\times$ higher energies, where it is harder \citep[]{CALET19, ams15a, atic09, cream10_coll}, and c) some positrons are produced by heavier CR nuclei, which have harder spectra than hydrogen \citep[]{ams15b, cream11, pamela11}.
+Intriguingly, however, the positron to antiproton ratio is consistent with proton-proton branching ratios \citep[e.g.][]{lipari17,lipari19b,blum+18}, as expected if positrons are secondaries.
+More substantively, mitigating factors raised in the literature suggest that the observed positron flux may yet be explained by secondary production.
+First, a portion of the rise in the positron fraction likely arises from the fact that $\qp < \qe$; electrons experience synchrotron losses in the amplified magnetic fields of SNRs such that $0.1 < \qe - \qp < 0.4$ \citep{diesing+19}.
+Second, secondary positrons are likely injected with a harder spectrum than their parent protons due to the fact that a) an increase in multiplicity leads to a rise with energy in the effective positron production cross section \citep[]{korsmeier+18}, b) positrons are produced with $\simeq10\%$ the energy of their parent protons, meaning that their spectrum reflects the proton spectrum at 10$\times$ higher energies, where it is harder \citep[]{CALET19, ams15a, atic09, cream10_coll}, and c) some positrons are produced by heavier CR nuclei, which have harder spectra than hydrogen \citep[]{ams15b, cream11, pamela11}.
 The combined effect of the steepened electron spectrum and the hardened positron spectrum may be sufficient to reproduce a positron fraction with a slope of 0.3.
 As for the steepening in the positron spectrum at high energies, synchrotron and inverse Compton losses may account for such a rollover.

+Furthermore, a host of more complex propagation models have been presented as resolutions to the positron excess that do not require a primary source \citep[e.g., ][]{cowsik+14, dogiel+90, malkov+16}.
+In general, these solutions rely upon inhomogeneity in CR diffusion which can introduce additional degrees of freedom to the problem.

-In this paper, we will investigate the possible secondary origin of CR positrons in detail.
+In this paper, we will investigate the secondary origin of CR positrons in light of the new AMS-02 positron data \citep[]{ams19a}.
 We will show that it is possible to simultaneously fit the slopes of the observed positron, electron and antiproton spectra assuming only secondary production of positrons and antiprotons.
-However, using a simple argument based on the antiproton to positron ratio and the antiproton flux normalization, we will show that it is still impossible for positrons to be purely secondary.
+However, using a novel estimate of the CR residence time based on the featureless antiproton to positron ratio and the antiproton flux normalization, we will show that the AMS-02 data rules out the purely secondary origin of positrons.
+We will also--for the first time--use this argument to rule out the more exotic secondary origin scenarios mentioned above.